mo7amedElfadil/bidOps/docs/e2e-test-guide.md

 ## 6) Opportunity creation + summary edits
 1. From the tender, promote to opportunity.
-2. Confirm the opportunity is visible in the main list.
+2. Confirm the opportunity is visible in `/opportunities`.
 3. Open the opportunity:
    - Edit client, stage, status, priority, submission method, source portal.
    - Assign business owner and bid owners.